pglen/pyvserv/README.md

 #### Platform:

  This project was developed on Ubuntu 22.x.
 Most linux distributions should work.
+It is ported to Windows MSYS2, with all major functions operating as expected.

+ On Fedora, the service files need to be re-written to accomodate the quirk that the Fedora systectl does not allow user executables.
+Install the 'pip pyvserv' as root, and adjust the service file accordingly.
+If you want to use pyvserv with  particular data directory, use the -r option.

-#### Working parts:
+#### Quick map:

-    Server.     subdir: pyvserver       -- Server has most of the commands done Client.     subdir: pyvclient       -- Exercise server commands / demo code Tool Suite. subdir: pyvtools        -- Key generation etc ...
+    Server.     subdir: pyvserver       -- Server has most all the commands done Client.     subdir: pyvclient       -- Exercise server commands / demo code Test Suite. subdir: pyvclient/tests -- official pytest tests Tool Suite. subdir: pyvtools        -- Key generation etc ...
-    Test Suite. subdir: pyvclient/tests -- official pytest tests GUI base    subdir: pyvgui          -- Monitoring / administering the server Studies.    subdir: study           -- testing/learning subsystems (ignore it)
+    GUI base    subdir: pyvgui          -- Monitoring / administering the server Studies.    subdir: study           -- testing/learning subsystems (ignore it)